1. Must my resume be “one” page?

 4. What format is best for resumes?

 Due to overwhelming job seeker interest, employers receive insurmountable numbers of cover letters and resumes.
 Because of the demand on human resource personnel to evaluate what are unmanageable numbers of documents, they have developed steps designed to efficiently diminish the size of the stack.
 The process they have implemented is a 5-second visual scan.
 In other words, it is likely they will view merely the first third or half of the first page of a two-page resume.
-Because of this time-saving process, it is their preference to receive resumes in the functional format, leaving the old, but traditional chronological format in the archives.
+Because of this time-saving process, it is their preference to receive resumes in the functional or combination formats, leaving the old, but traditional chronological format in the archives.

 5. What are the latest employer requirements for resumes?